CONABIO/madmex-antares-workshop/standalone/classifications/landsat/mac_windows/instructions.md

 * An installation of git

 * The host needs to have permissions to create, modify, read and write.

+You can identify the commands executed inside a container and executed by the host seeing the beginning of a command:

+If the command begins with `#`, then is a command executed inside a container.
+If it begins with `$`, then is a command executed by the host

 * Create a directory `/Users/workshop_user/workshop`